Skip to content

 Dropped Objects Toolbox Talk

-Inform your crews on the dangers of falling objects on the construction site and how to avoid these kinds of accidents.
+Inform your crews about the dangers of falling objects on the construction site.

 Dropped & Falling Objects Safety Talk

-PPE is one of the most important things that you can do to help prevent injuries.
-It is very important to always wear safety protection and hard hats when you are in a construction zone with people working above you.
-Certain areas may require more PPE than others, but this is the most basic protection.
+Wearing the proper PPE is one of the most important steps you can take to help prevent injuries on the jobsite.
+It is very important to always wear safety protection, like hard hats, when you are in a construction zone, especially with people working above you.
+Certain jobsites or work areas may require more PPE than others.
+You should always make sure you are following requirements.

-All construction sites should have certain areas that are off-limits.
-The areas of the grounds that are considered high risk for items falling and people getting hurt.
-The right type of barricades or taping should be used to make sure no one mistakenly crosses into that space.
+All construction sites must clearly mark areas that are off-limits without authorization.
+Areas of the jobsite that are considered high risk for falling items should be visibly designated.
+The right type of barricades or taping should be used to make sure no one enters into that space by mistake.

-There are safety precautions that can be taken to the high levels that these workers will be working in, such as toe boards, safety nets, tethers, and anchors in the necessary areas.
-This way falling objects will have less of a chance of striking someone or something below, not to mention, breaking the equipment that is dropped as well.
+There are additional safety precautions that can be taken when workers are completing tasks from heights.
+Toe boards, safety nets, tethers, and anchors in these areas help prevent fallen object injuries.
+With this type of safety equipment, falling objects will have less of a chance of striking someone or something below.
+Any equipment that is dropped is also more protected from breaking.

-One method of preventing incidents is to eliminate the hazard altogether.
-For example, when a worker is working at a high level and using tools that have the potential of falling, the tools should be removed from the area when finished with.
-Never leave tools that are not needed anymore laying around.
-This is just setting a stage for items to be kicked or pushed off.
+One method of preventing falling object incidents is to eliminate the hazard altogether.
+For example, when a worker is completing tasks at a high level and using tools that have the potential of falling, the tools should be removed from the area immediately after the worker is finished using it.
+Never leave tools that are not needed laying around the work area, especially at a height.
+Doing so increases the chances of the objects being accidentally pushed or moved and falling.

 worker high up in construction.